 In June 2024, the Queensland Government amended the Petroleum & Gas (Production and Safety) Act 2004 (P&G Act), enabling OGIA to provide to government agencies or Coexistence Queensland, when requested, advice about matters related to subsurface impacts from relevant authorised activities.
 The provision draws upon OGIA’s expertise in this area.

-Publications and tools recently released by OGIA
+Publications recently released by OGIA

 - InSAR for monitoring of ground motion in the Surat Basin: a research update paper (PDF, 4MB)